cjdbarlow/bedside-notebook/disease/cvs/vae.md

 * Moderate
 As small, and:
 	* Apply 100% oxygen
+	* Cease nitrous oxide
 	* Haemodynamic management
 	Generally right heart support with vasopressor.
 	* Consider abandoning procedure if paradoxical embolism is possible
+	* Consider aspirating CVC if one is present
 * Large
 As moderate, and:
 	* Consider **hyperbaric oxygen**